balladeer/effective-enigma/challenge-100-word-2022.md

-So, I signed up for the 100-word contest Tom linked in #general.
-I've got until midnight Saturday to submit a 100-word `drama` story.
+So, I signed up for the 100-word contest Tom linked above.
+Group assignments (which give you a genre + action + word) went out at 11:59pm Friday; I’ve got until midnight Saturday to submit a 100-word drama story.

-I threw together two short stories -- I'll post them in-thread.
-If folks are _interested_, I'd love a little feedback.
-I'll refine them tomorrow (and probably write another one or two), so I'm just hoping for some directional feedback: which one (if any) appeals to your more, what about it works, and what doesn't?
+I threw together two short stories before bed -- I’ll post them in-thread.
+If folks are interested, I’d love a little directional feedback: which one (if any) appeals to your more, what about it works, and what doesn’t?
+If you have other feedback, though, I’m all ears!

-(Given the genre assigned to me, this isn't speculative fiction, so if this isn't the place for such a request, I'm happy to remove it.)
+(Given the genre assigned to me, this isn’t speculative fiction, so if this isn’t the place for such a request, I’m happy to remove it.)